LockDown Browser Instructor Information

 1. Include a statement in your syllabus about LockDown Browser.
 We've offered sample syllabus language below.

 3. As the exam approaches, remind students repeatedly about the Browser and encourage them to download and install it.
-We, and Respondus, encourage you to create a practice quiz in Canvas for students that requires LockDown Browser.
-This gives students a way to practice with the Browser and understand how it will work on your first day of class.
+Our samples slides have some examples you can use or modify.
+We encourage you to create a practice quiz in Canvas for students that requires LockDown Browser.
+This gives students a way to practice with the Browser and understand how it will work before they need to use it for an exam.

 4. Just before the exam, remind students to install the Browser and outline how the exam will work.
 Do this with a Canvas announcement and during class (ideally, the session before the exam).